echo-labs-team/the-resonance-project/docs/contributing.md

 We use an automatic code formatter called [Prettier](https://prettier.io/).
 Install an [Editor Integration](https://prettier.io/docs/en/editors.html) and format on save to make things magically easy. ✨

-Linting and flow typechecking will try to catch most issues that may exist in your code.
+Linting will try to catch most issues that may exist in your code.
 Check out [Airbnb's Style Guide](https://github.com/airbnb/javascript) if you need more help.

 Please try to keep the codebase as consistent as possible, thanks!